Courses Offered Through Suffolk's Beacon (formerly Excelsior) Program

 Courses offered through the Beacon Program to participating Long Island high school students may include: Art, Automotive Technology, Business, Computer Science, Culinary Arts, Digital Filmmaking/TV, English, History, Humanities, LOTE, Mathematics, Music, Natural Sciences, Public Speaking, Social Sciences and Theatre Arts.

 The Beacon Program assures the quality of concurrent enrollment courses by requiring the use of the college course syllabi, college-level learning resources and college-level textbooks that are comparable to on-campus courses and approved by Suffolk's academic departments.
 The College's discipline specific course syllabi can be found at SUFFOLK'S COURSE DESCRIPTIONS.

 Guidelines for Student Eligibility

-- Students must be approved by their high school teacher or guidance counselor for admission into courses offered through the Excelsior Program.
+- Students must be approved by their high school teacher or guidance counselor for admission into courses offered through the Beacon Program.

 - The student has demonstrated readiness to take a college level course.

 - The student has taken the high school and college pre-requisite course(s).

 - The student has demonstrated through previous high school work, the skills and knowledge necessary for the Beacon Program course OR has exhibited a strong performance in academic subjects relevant to the course into which they want to enroll.
 A strong performance is defined as a B or better average in the discipline or a letter of recommendation from their principal, teacher, or counselor.